 The overall goals of treatment for cardiomyopathy are to manage your signs and symptoms, prevent your condition from worsening, and reduce your risk of complications.
 Treatment varies by which major type of cardiomyopathy you have.

 Treatment for restrictive cardiomyopathy focuses on improving symptoms.
 Your doctor will recommend you pay careful attention to your salt and water intake and monitor your weight daily.
 Your doctor may also recommend you take diuretics if sodium and water retention becomes a problem.
-You may be prescribed medications to lower your blood pressure and control fast or irregular heart rhythms.
-If the cause of your restrictive cardiomyopathy is found, treatment will also be directed at the underlying disease, such as amyloidosis.
+You may be prescribed medications to lower your blood pressure or control abnormal heart rhythms.

 Many of the medications that doctors prescribe for cardiomyopathy may have side effects.
 Be sure to discuss these possible side effects with your doctor before taking any of these drugs.

 Arrhythmogenic right ventricular dysplasia

 If you have arrhythmogenic right ventricular dysplasia, your doctor may recommend treatment including:

 - Implantable cardioverter-defibrillator (ICD).
 If you're at risk of dangerous heart rhythms, your doctor may recommend an ICD.
 An ICD monitors your heart rhythm and delivers electric shocks when needed to control abnormal heart rhythms.

 - Medications.
 If an ICD isn't appropriate to treat your condition, or if you have an ICD and have frequent fast heart rhythms, your doctor may prescribe medications to regulate your heart rhythm.